Introducing The Hub!

 Contact Giovanna at: firstname.lastname@example.org

 Daniella serves as a liaison between individual communities to facilitate needs assessment and local capacity building around behavioral health needs.
-Prior to joining The Hub, she worked for Planned Parenthood of Southern New England helping individuals with mental health and substance use issues.
-She earned her bachelor's degree in public health from Southern Connecticut State University and recently graduated from the Master of Public Health program at Sacred Heart University.
+As Program Coordinator, she leads the Local Prevention Councils (LPCS) in the 14 towns in SW CT.
+She also focuses on efforts around vaping and tobacco/nicotine prevention.
+Prior to joining The Hub, she worked for Planned Parenthood of Southern New England helping individuals with mental health and substance use issues, as well as the expansion of primary care services.
+She earned her bachelor's degree in public health from Southern Connecticut State University and Masters of Public Health from Sacred Heart University.
+She is also a Certified Health Education Specialist.
+When not working, you can find her trying new restaurants or reading Reese’s Book Club book of the month.

 Contact Daniella at: email@example.com